kilbyjmichael/spotify-db-to-playlist/stats.md

 ### Totals Calculations

 Using these numbers we can do some fun calculations.
 For example if we take `2008 artists / 1098 days` we get an average of `1.8` different artists heard per day for the last 3 years.
-Obviously this is not a real reflection of how I listen to music, but it presents the data in a way that allows a different way to understand the big numbers.
+Obviously this is not a real reflection of how I listen to music, but it presents the data in a way that allows a alternative way to understand the big numbers.

 + **`1.8`** average unique artists listened per day
 + **`5.0`** average unique songs listened per day